-# List all CSV files in the folder
+# Get list of all CSV files in directory

 file_list <- list.files(path = "./", pattern = "\\.csv$", full.names = TRUE)